The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 .. image:: ../_static/installation/successful_package_requirements_installation.png

 Second you need to install Docker.
-Follow `instructions provided in Docker's documentation here <https://docs.docker.com/engine/install/ubuntu/>`_ as steps provided below might be outdated.
+Follow `instructions provided in documentation of the Docker  here <https://docs.docker.com/engine/install/ubuntu/>`_ as steps provided below might be outdated.

 .. warning::
     The steps below might be simply outdated, OpenLane team encourages to follow the link to the official Docker documentatation